matthewkendall/matthewkendall.github.io/index.md

 # Matthew Kendall

 ## About
-I am an undergraduate at Princeton University majoring in math.
+I am a third-year undergraduate at Princeton University majoring in math.

 Here is my <a href="/assets/Kendall_CV_22.pdf" target="_blank"> CV</a>.

 ## Projects and Research
-- Quantitative Helly-type theorems via sparse approximation <br> (with Gergely Ambrus and Victor Hugo Almendra-Hernández)  <br> <a href="https://arxiv.org/abs/2108.05745">https://arxiv.org/abs/2108.05745 </a>
+- Quantitative Helly-type theorems via sparse approximation <br> (with Gergely Ambrus and Victor Hugo Almendra-Hernández)  <br> <a href="https://arxiv.org/abs/2108.05745">https://arxiv.org/abs/2108.05745</a>

 -   An <a href="/assets/steinitz.pdf" target="_blank"> expository paper</a> on the proof of Steinitz' Theorem, classifying the graphs of polyhedra